2023 Château d'Armailhac Pauillac

 chevron-down

-This beautiful 2023 Château d'Armailhac Pauillac (Grand Cru Classé) is a blend of 70% Cabernet Sauvignon, 15% Merlot, 13% Cabernet Franc and 2% Petit Verdot.
-The 2023 d'Armailhac is a dark and intense red wine with a crimson glow, which releases aromas of red fruits, accompanied by light and subtle floral notes, as well as delicate hints of candy, which blend harmoniously with black cherry.
-Soft and precise, it shows refined, elegant tannins together with freshness and beautiful balance.
-That impression remains, accompanied by pleasant spice and pepper notes, followed by ripe fruit aromas that linger long in the aftertaste.
+This beautiful 2023 Château d'Armailhac Pauillac (Grand Cru Classé) is a blend of 70% Cabernet Sauvignon, 15% Merlot, 13% Cabernet Franc, and 2% Petit Verdot.
+The 2023 d'Armailhac is a dark and intense red wine with a crimson hue, releasing aromas of red fruit accompanied by light and subtle floral notes, as well as delicate hints of candy, harmoniously blending with black cherry.
+Soft and precise, it displays refined, elegant tannins along with freshness and beautiful balance.
+This impression lingers, accompanied by pleasant notes of spice and pepper, followed by ripe fruit aromas that linger on the finish.

 Ratings: 94 Jane Anson, 94 Markus del Monego, 93-95 The Wine Independent (L. Perrotti-Brown), 93-94 James Suckling, 93-94 Alexandre Ma, 93 Falstaff Magazine, 93 Jean-Marc Quarin, 92-93 Wine Advocate, 91-93 Vinous (N. Martin), 90-92 Vinous (A. Galloni)